microsoft/confidential-ai/inference/README.md

 ## Prerequisites
 - Azure subscription
+- Azure Key Vault mHSM instance
 - Ubuntu 20.04 (not tested on 22.04)
 - Azure CLI
 - go

 ## Setup
+Edit environment variables in env.sh.
+The AZURE_MSHM_ENDPOINT must point to an AKV mHSM instance where you have HSM Crypto User and Managed HSM Crypto Officer roles assigned.

-Edit environment variables in env.sh, and login into your azure subscrption.
+Next, login into your azure subscrption.
 ```
 az login
 az account set --subscription <YOUR_SUBSCRPTION_NAME>